 How to Implement Adaptive Security

-With BitSight, you can easily and effectively move towards an adaptive security model that continually assesses the effectiveness of your security controls, identifies vulnerabilities and risk, and quantifies what that risk means to your business’ bottom line for more informed security investment decisions.
+With Bitsight, you can easily and effectively move towards an adaptive security model that continually assesses the effectiveness of your security controls, identifies cybersecurity threats and vulnerabilities, and quantifies what that risk means to your business’ bottom line for more informed security investment decisions.

 1. Measure and Rate Security Performance 24/7/365